tlswg/tls13-spec/draft-ietf-tls-tls13.md

   {{RFC8032}} or its successors.
 Note that these correspond to the "PureEdDSA" algorithms and not the "prehash" variants.

-ecdsa_sha1
+Legacy algorithms
-: Indicates a signature algorithm using ECDSA and SHA-1.
-This value refers solely to signatures which appear in certificates and is not defined for use in signed TLS handshake messages.
+: Indicates algorithms which are being deprecated because they use SHA-1 but are still permitted for backward compatibility, specifically RSA using RSASSA-PKCS1-v1_5 and ECDSA.
+These values refer solely to signatures which appear in certificates (see
+  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages.  lients offering these values (e.g., for backwards compatibility) MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
+TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see
+  {{server-certificate-selection}}).

 {:br }

-rsa_pkcs1_sha1 and ecdsa_sha1 SHOULD NOT be offered.
-Clients offering these values (e.g., for backwards compatibility) MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
-TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).

 The signatures on certificates that are self-signed or certificates that are trust anchors are not validated since they begin a certification path (see